Skip to main content

 • graphics

-The graphics of the game receive mixed reviews, with some players appreciating the clean art style and fluid animations, while others criticize the character designs as bland or unattractive.
-Many comments highlight that the visuals are not up to modern standards, often described as simple or even ugly, yet some players find them functional and easy to follow, especially for newcomers.
-Overall, the game's graphics are seen as a budget-friendly aspect that may not impress everyone but serve their purpose within the gameplay.
+The graphics of the game receive mixed reviews, with some players appreciating the clean art style and fluid animations, while others criticize the visuals as bland, awkward, or even ugly.
+Many users note that the graphics are not up to modern standards, but they are generally readable and functional for gameplay, making it accessible for new players.
+Overall, while the visuals may not impress everyone, they are often described as polished and suitable for the game's mechanics.

 • “The graphics have improved a ton since the Patreon started, and I'm not sure how much more they are going to improve them, but even if they stopped right where it is, you have a great looking game that is very pleasing to the eyes.”